-Planned & Estate Gifts
+Planned and Estate Gifts

-Types of General and Named Funds
+Types of General and Named Funds:

-All of the giving opportunities below may be funded with outright gifts, bequests or other types of planned gifts.
+All of the giving opportunities below may be funded with outright gifts, bequests, or other types of planned gifts.
 All are fully tax-deductible.

 An endowment to establish a named scholarship, chair, fellowship, or a fund to perpetually strengthen any program at the University, ensures that SF State will continue to achieve its objectives -- especially the ones about which you care most.
 With the perpetual income generated by your named endowment, you will influence the future through the graduates shaped by your visionary generosity.